EmmaDawsonDev/gq-backend/README.md

+# geoQuizzr
-A REST API by Emma Dawson
+## A REST API by Emma Dawson

-This backend API is for a map-based quiz called geoQuizzr and is built with Node.js and a mongoDB database.
+This backend API is for a map-based quiz called geoQuizzr and is built with Node.js, Express and a mongoDB database.
 The database has two collections: Users and Questions.

 ### Base URL